 Established or enterprise SaaS:

-Securing editorial links from the trusted publications, comparison pages, and respected industry websites rather than from random blogs or bulk placements.
+If you’re an established SaaS business, work with SaaS link building experts who focus on securing editorial links from the trusted publications, comparison pages, and respected industry websites rather than from random blogs or bulk placements.

 Since your brand is already established, you don’t need many links.
 Even a few links can protect your reputation and help you compete for high-value keywords.